-Have your fill at these exciting places at Marina Square
+Have your fill at these Marina Square food places

-Marina Square is easily accessible from City Hall, Esplanade and Promenade MRT stations.
-Not only home to a wide variety of retail and lifestyle outlets, you will be spoilt for choice at the selection of food available.
+Marina Square is easily accessible from City Hall, Esplanade and Promenade MRT Stations.
+Home to a wide variety of retail and lifestyle outlets, the mall lets you do plenty of post-meal shopping too!